HyperspaceApp/Hyperspace.app/doc/Plugins.md

 ## What is a plugin?

-A plugin, in the context of Sia-UI, is a self-contained add-on that offers graphical functionality to interact with the Sia-network.
-We'll develop plugins we believe would be widely used, but we're also redesigning Sia-UI to enable third-party developers interested in our project to make their own plugins.
+A plugin, in the context of Hyperspace.app, is a self-contained add-on that offers graphical functionality to interact with the Hyperspace network.
+We'll develop plugins we believe would be widely used, but we're also redesigning Hyperspace.app to enable third-party developers interested in our project to make their own plugins.

 The structure of a plugin is the exact same as a webpage, with some added